 Office of Investigations/Immigration Functions.
 The Office of Investigations (OI) in ICE focuses on a broad array of criminal and civil violations affecting national security such as illegal arms exports, financial crimes, commercial fraud, human trafficking, narcotics smuggling, child pornography/exploitation, worksite enforcement, and immigration fraud.
 ICE special agents also conduct investigations aimed at protecting critical infrastructure industries that are vulnerable to sabotage, attack, or exploitation.
 The Homeland Security Act of 2002 (P.L.
-107-296) abolished the INS and the United States Customs Service, and transferred most of their investigative functions to ICE effective March 1, 2003. investigative advantages to combining the INS and Customs Services, as those who violate immigration laws may be engaged in other criminal enterprises (e.g., alien smuggling rings often launder money).
+107-296) abolished the INS and the United States Customs Service, and transferred most of their investigative functions to ICE effective March 1, 2003.
+There are investigative advantages to combining the INS and Customs Services, as those who violate immigration laws may be engaged in other criminal enterprises (e.g., alien smuggling rings often launder money).
 Nonetheless, concerns have been raised that not enough resources have been focused on investigating civil violations of immigration law and that ICE resources have been focused on terrorism and the types of investigations performed by the former Customs Service.
-44 The President's budget requested \$1,807 million total for OI for FY2009.
+The draft House report notes that the Committee has developed a new investigatory budget structure for ICE in 2009 to provide transparency into the agency's various law enforcement missions.
+The President's budget requested \$1,807 million total for OI for FY2009.
+Senatereported S. 3181 would appropriate \$1,648 million for OI, while the draft House report would appropriate \$1,317 million.

 Detention and Removal Operations.
 Detention and Removal Operations (DRO) in ICE provide custody management of the aliens who are in removal proceedings or who have been ordered removed from the United States.
 DRO is also responsible for ensuring that aliens ordered removed actually depart from the United States.
 Many contend that DRO does not have enough detention space to house all those who should be detained.
 A study done by DOJ's Inspector General found that almost 94% of those detained with final orders of removal were deported, whereas only 11% of those not detained, who were issued final orders of removal, left the country.
-Concerns have been raised that decisions regarding which aliens to release and when to release them may be based on the amount of detention space, not on the merits of individual cases, and that the amount of space may vary by area of the country leading to inequities and disparate policies in different geographic areas.
-The Intelligence Reform and Terrorism Prevention Act of 2004 (P.L.
-108-458, §5204) authorized, subject to appropriations, an increase in DRO bed space of 8,000 beds for each year, FY2006-FY2010.
-The President's budget requested a total of \$2,579 million for DRO including an additional \$46 million for 725 detention beds and support personnel.
+Concerns have been raised that decisions regarding which aliens to release and when to release them may be based on the amount of detention space,

-&lt;sup>44 Based on CRS discussions with ICE personnel in New York City, August 27, 2003.
+&lt;sup>57 Based on CRS discussions with ICE personnel in New York City, August 27, 2003.